isa-ulisboa/msc-gis/exercises/msc-gis-ex01_ArcGIS_install.md

 ### **Step 2: Copy installation and patch files to your computer**

-Copy from the network folder `ArcGIS_Pro` the installation package file `ArcGISPro_29_179927.exe`, and the patch files `ArcGIS_Pro_291_179945.msp`, `ArcGIS_Pro_295_181689.msp` and `ArcGIS_Pro_296_184282.msp` to your computer
+Open the network folder `ArcGIS_Pro`, and copy the installation package file `ArcGISPro_303_184244.exe` to your computer.

 ### **Step 3: Run installation and patch files to your computer**
-Run the three downloaded files, in the order of above, accepting the default options (first ArcGISPro_29_179927.exe, secondly ArcGIS_Pro_291_179945.msp, ...)

-*Note:* we will not use in this course the latest version of ArcGIS Pro (ver 3.0.3).
-The reason is to ensure we are using a consolidated, bug-free version.
-You can, however, use it at your own risk.
+Run the downloaded file, accepting the default options.
+You will be prompted to use the most recent version 3.2.
+Accept that and do updates as suggested.

 ### **Step 4: Configure the licence**

 Run ArcGIS Pro for the first time and activate the licence.

 - Click
-***Configure licensing***:
+***Configure licensing***
+- Select **Named User license**, and in options enter ArcGIS Online, with the URL `https://www.arcgis.com`.
+Click **OK**. (see image)

 ![License Panel](./images/ex01_img01.png)

-- Select **Concurrent license**, insert the name of license manager  `tobamovirus.isa.utl.loc` and click **Refresh**, then check all the available boxes (see image below), to conclude click **OK**.
+- In the login panel, enter in organisation URL `ulisboa` and click continue. (see image)

 ![Insert server](./images/ex01_img02.png)

+- Do your centralized authentication, using your **@edu.ulisboa.pt**.
+If you don't have that active, you need to activate it at [https://utilizador.ulisboa.pt/UlisboaUsers/home](https://utilizador.ulisboa.pt/UlisboaUsers/home).

-### **Step 5: Authorize off-campus use**
+### **Step 5: Offline use**

-If you need to use ArcGIS Pro outside the ISA campus, you must (still inside the ISA campus, or being connected through the ISA vpn) launch ArcGIS Pro, click on Settings (down left corner on the first ArcGIS Pro window), select Licencing (on the left banner) and check the “Authorize ArcGIS Pro to work offline Number of days: 180” box (and wait a few minutes to borrow the licences into your pc).
-Leave this Settings window by clicking  the upper left corner arrow.
+This is not authorized by the system administrator, meaning that you need to be connected to the internet in order to be able to use your ArcGIS installation.

 ### **Step 6 (Optional):  Create a free ArcGIS Online**

-You can rreate a free ArcGIS Online Public account.
+You can create a free ArcGIS Online Public account.
 This gives access to a large catalog of online data.
 Go to [https://tinyurl.com/rfmm6nnn](https://tinyurl.com/rfmm6nnn) and provide the required information to register.

 Confirm the new account in your email to activate it.